ufo2011/NXP-MCUBootUtility/README-en.md

 ![nxpSecBoot_sdkProjectOptions](http://henjay724.com/image/cnblogs/nxpSecBoot_sdkProjectOptions.PNG)

-　　If you just want to quickly verify the nxpSecBoot tool, All the led_blinky application image files of NXP's official i.MXRT evaluation boards are stored by default in the nxpSecBoot\apps folder.
+　　If you just want to quickly verify the nxpSecBoot tool, all the led_blinky application image files of NXP's official i.MXRT evaluation boards are stored by default in the nxpSecBoot\apps folder.

 ### 3 Basic Usage
 #### 3.1 Setting the target device
 　　When using nxpSecBoot, you need to configure the target device.
 The target device includes MCU Device and Boot Device.
-Take the NXP official development board EVK-MIMXRT1060 as an example.
-The main chip of the development board is i.MXRT1062DVL6A, so [MCU Device] should be set to i.MXRT106x.
+Taking the NXP official development board EVK-MIMXRT1060 as an example, the main chip of the development board is i.MXRT1062DVL6A, so [MCU Device] should be set to i.MXRT106x.
 Taking the most commonly used FlexSPI NOR boot as an example, [Boot Device] is set to FLEXSPI NOR, and the corresponding external memory chip on the development board is IS25WP064AJBLE, which is a commonly used four-wire QSPI NOR Flash, which needs to be further configured.
 Click the [Boot Device Configuration] button to pop up the following new configuration page:

 ![nxpSecBoot_flexspiNorCfgWin_e](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_flexspiNorCfgWin_e.png)